We use quantum-foundations mathematics to verify legal citations — catching hallucinations that single-signal methods provably cannot.

 Dimensions of analysis

-Each citation is measured across 144 interpretable dimensions — from surface-level token similarity to deep semantic alignment.
-Every flagged citation comes with an explanation of where the divergence occurs.
+Each citation measured across 144 interpretable dimensions of a neural cross-encoder — from surface token similarity to deep structural alignment.
+Every flag comes with an explanation of where the divergence occurs.

 81,670×